Sakura Wars Game Franchise Gets 3rd Stage Play Adaptation

 Tomoharu Suzuki will write and direct the play, Kōhei Tanaka will compose the music, and Keiko Matsumoto will provide choreography. Ōji Hiroi is credited with the original concept of the game series.

-The first Sakura Wars stage play ran in 2020.
+The first stage play based on the 2019 Sakura Wars game ran in 2020.
 The second stage play, titled Shin Sakura Taisen: the Stage - Futatsu no Honо̄, ran in 2021.

 The franchise celebrates its 30th anniversary this year.